Morlabs/Docs/Trinity_whitepaper.md

 Trinity DAO is powered by by the AGI token, whose distribution and emission are carefully structured to support the diverse pillars of the network.
 The emissions to each pool are not static; instead, they are dynamically controlled by DAO governance, allowing adjustments in response to the evolving market environment and the network's needs.

 The hard cap of 42,000,000 AGI tokens ensures scarcity and incentivizes value preservation within the ecosystem.
 Initial daily emissions are set at 14,400 AGI, designed to decrease gradually, ensuring a transition towards a self-sustaining economy.
 This approach ensures long-term sustainability and value for the MOR token.
-Suggested initial allocation Pools are:
+The initial allocation pools, which are are subject to dynamic adjustment by the DAO, are:

 - **Code Providers**: Recognizing the vital role of developers in enhancing the Trinity platform, a significant portion of AGI tokens is allocated to reward contributions of code, features, and improvements.
 This pool incentivizes innovation and continual development within the ecosystem.